eugeneantonevich/t-launcher/README.md

 ```

-Before launch task mapping rules will be resolved with registered resolver.
+Before start of a task, mapping rules will be resolved with a registered resolver.

 Example: